Tagged: health

 scientist 47: the drug discovery chemist – how medicines are discovered (2012)

-In this podcast, a Cambridge chemist talks about drug discovery.
+visitors this year: 475 In this podcast, a Cambridge chemist talks about drug discovery.
 Sean McKenna, a scientist in the pharmaceutical industry, describes techniques that take the guesswork out of making pills.
-We think you will be intrigued...
+We think...

 Podcast: Play in new window